Menu

 My Approach

-Your sexual choices and orientation are respected in a safe and judge free environment.
-I utilise expertise to guide and facilitate you whilst acknowledging you are the expert and master of your own experience.
+Your sexual choices, orientation, and abilities are respected in a safe and judgment-free environment.
+I utilise my expertise to guide and facilitate you while acknowledging that you are the expert and master of your own experience.
+I help clients develop a healthy, empowered relationship with their sexual thoughts, desires, fantasies, behaviours, and identities — always with compassion, curiosity, and respect.

-I work with individuals, and relationships of various configurations.
-I identify as a CIS gender, (she/her), Pakehā, sex positive heterosexual.
-I offer a rainbow friendly and allied space.
-My Sexology training enables me to have constructively examined my biases, identify my edges and acknowledge my privileges and shortcomings.
+I work with individuals and relationships of various configurations.
+I identify as a CIS gender (she/her), Pakehā, sex-positive heterosexual.
+I offer a rainbow-friendly and ally space.
+My Sexology training enables me to examine my biases constructively, identify my edges and acknowledge my privileges and shortcomings.
 I celebrate the spectrum of gender and sexual diversity.
 All gender expressions, sexual orientations & relationship styles are welcome.
-I may not walk in your shoes and my identity/preferences may not reflect yours however, with openess and respect I will happily and comfortably discuss with you your unique sexual identity, expressions, experiences, kinks and fetishs.
+I may not walk in your shoes, and my identity/preferences may not reflect yours; however, with openness and respect, I will happily and comfortably discuss with you your unique sexual identity, expressions, experiences, kinks and fetishes.

-I work in partnership with you and I ask that you share the language and understanding that reflects your experience of the world.
-As has been known to happen with gender and sexual diversity the 'burden of educating the therapist' can fall on the client.
-I believe it is important this burden does not occur.
-I am committed to the ongoing upskilling and professional development and readily accept this responsibility.
+I work in partnership with you, and I ask that you share the language and understanding that reflects your experience of the world.
+As has been known to happen with gender and sexual diversity, the ‘burden of educating the therapist’ can fall on the client.
+I believe it is vital that this burden does not occur.
+I am committed to ongoing upskilling and professional development and readily accept this responsibility.